What is agranulocytosis?

 are the risk factors of agranulocytosis?

 Women are more likely to develop agranulocytosis than men are.
 It can occur at any age.
 However, inherited forms of the condition are more often found in children, who usually pass away from this condition well before reaching adulthood.
 Acquired agranulocytosis occurs most frequently in older adults.

 Your doctor will likely take a detailed medical history.
-This will include questions about recent drug treatments or illnesses.
-Blood and urine samples are needed to check for infection and to do a test known as a white blood cell counts.
+This includes questions about recent drug treatments or illnesses.
+Blood and urine samples are needed to check for infection and to do a test known as a white blood cell count.
 Your doctor may take a marrow sample if they suspect a problem with your bone marrow.

 Genetic testing is necessary to check for a hereditary form of agranulocytosis.
 You may need to get tested for possible autoimmune disorders.

-If agranulocytosis has arisen from an underlying illness, that condition will be treated first.
+If agranulocytosis is due to an underlying illness, that condition will be treated first.

 If a drug needed for another condition causes agranulocytosis, your doctor may prescribe a substitute treatment.
 If you’re taking several different drugs, you may need to stop taking them.
 This could be the only way to find what medication is causing the problem.
-Your doctor may advise you to take antibiotics or antifungal drugs to treat infection.
+Your doctor will likely prescribe antibiotics or antifungal drugs to treat any infection.

 A treatment called a colony-stimulating factor can be used for some people, such as those who have acquired agranulocytosis from chemotherapy.
 This treatment encourages the bone marrow to produce more neutrophils.
 It can be used along with your chemotherapy cycles.

-Although not widely used, a transfusion of neutrophils may be the best treatment for some.
+Although not widely used, a transfusion of neutrophils may be the best temporary treatment for some people.